m-ld/m-ld-js/doc/includes/quick-start.md

 ```
 <script>liveCode(document.currentScript);</script>

 The new domain's information is stored in memory here (and only here).
-It's using Socket.io on a [public Gateway](https://gw.m-ld.org) (gw.m-ld.org) to connect to other clones.
+It's .
 But there aren't any yet.
 Let's make one.

 ```js
 import { clone, uuid } from 'https://js.m-ld.org/ext/index.mjs';